 IATA’s mission is to represent, lead and serve the airline industry.
 Membership of IATA amounts to some

-265 airlines.
+280 airlines in 120 countries.
 On this page, you will find a selection of critical IATA programs, policies, and services to support airlines.

 Requirements for IATA membership